Associate Dean for Research

 The “ESCP Research Institute of Management” (ERIM) research unit is part of ESCP’s strategy of “impactful” research activity by federating ESCP faculty activities with targeted “key research themes” drawn from existing and emerging fields of expertise.

-The aims are to raise the profile of the research activity of ESCP Europe faculty, encourage the development of new opportunities for national and international collaboration, and strengthen research through training, particularly at doctoral level, in order to attract more students wishing to carry out a doctoral project under ESCP Europe's doctoral programme.
+The aims are to raise the profile of the research activity of the ESCP faculty, encourage the development of new opportunities for national and international collaboration, and strengthen research through training, particularly at doctoral level, in order to attract more students wishing to carry out a doctoral project under ESCP's doctoral programme.

 ERIM is structured around 6 themed groups currently linked to the existing Departments: Accounting & Controlling, Finance & Economy, Marketing, Information Systems & Operations Management, Entrepreneurship, Management.

 The structure by theme will evolve into strategic “Research Clusters” in the school to stimulate impactful research in key topics (Entrepreneurship, Sustainable Business and Welfare, Finance and Society, Digital Transformation, the Circular Economy, etc.), in order to enhance and extend European and international research collaboration and thus foster economic and societal impacts.

 Research centres are communities dedicated to the pursuit and development of a particular research focus.
 Each centre is led by a full faculty member and has a scientific committee which includes external members (university researchers, consultants and industry representatives).
 A centre will answer research bids, develop its own finances for a programme of research and organise a programme of seminars and workshops.